camptocamp/tilecloud-chain/README.rst

 Then it will create a legend image per layer and per zoom level named ``.../1.0.0/{{layer}}/{{wmts_style}}/legend{{zoom}}.{{legend_extention}}`` only if she is deferent than the previous zoom level.
-Than if we have only one legend image it sill store in the file named ``legend0.{{legend_extention}}``.
+If we have only one legend image it still stores in the file named ``legend0.{{legend_extention}}``.

 When we do ``./buildout/bin/generate_controler --generate_wmts-capabilities`` we will at first parse the legend images to generate a layer config like this: